Selydove: Economy

 The Central mineral processing factory "Selydivska" is located in the city, among other factories that produce the following: reinforced concrete products, asphalt-concrete, and bakery products.
 The coal mines (Selydovoy Closed Mines), canning, dairy, and brick factories are closed.

-Near the city is the "Selydivka" cargo and passenger railway station of the Donetsk Railway, running on the Rutchenkove—Pokrovsk train line between the Tsukuryne (9km) and Chunishyne (16km) stations.
+Near the city is the "Selydivka" cargo and passenger railway station of the Donetsk Railway, running on the Rutchenkove—Pokrovsk train line between the Tsukuryne (9 km) and Chunishyne (16 km) stations.
 It is located in the town of Vyshneve.